Plastic Surgeon Comments on Study of Body Contouring After Weight Loss

 "That study called for body contouring procedures to be considered as reconstructive surgery, rather than cosmetic, for bariatric surgery patients," Dr. Mariotti says.
 "That's significant, because that could open the door to more of these procedures being covered by insurance."

-If you've undergone bariatric surgery and want to complete your personal transformation with body contouring, request a consultationrequest a consultation with Dr. Mariotti, or call his office at (925) 685-4533.
+If you've undergone bariatric surgery and want to complete your personal transformation with body contouring, request a consultation with Dr. Mariotti, or call his office at (925) 685-4533.